-The jury of the 2017 European Literature Prize has chosen to award the prize to British author Max Porter and his Dutch translator Saskia van der Lingen for Verdriet is het ding met veren (De Bezige Bij), the Dutch translation of the novel Grief Is the Thing with Feathers.
+The jury of the 2017 European Literature Prize has chosen to honour British author Max Porter and his Dutch translator Saskia van der Lingen for Verdriet is het ding met veren (De Bezige Bij), the Dutch translation of the novel Grief Is the Thing with Feathers.
 The author will receive a sum of €10,000 and the translator €5,000.
-Chair of the jury, author Anna Enquist will present the prize to Porter and Van der Lingen on Thursday 2 November, during the opening night of the Crossing Border Festival in The Hague.
+Chair of the jury, poet and novelist Anna Enquist, will present the prize to Porter and Van der Lingen on Thursday, 2 November, at the opening night of the Crossing Border Festival in The Hague.

 Grief Is the Thing with Feathers tells the story of a young family in London.
-The mother dies suddenly, leaving the father with his two young sons.
+The mother dies suddenly, leaving the father to bring up two young sons.
 Then a crow moves in.
-It behaves as a busybody, friend, babysitter, consoler and therapist.
+It acts as a busybody, friend, babysitter, consoler and therapist.
 ‘I won’t leave until you don’t need me any more,’ it tells them.
-The story takes the form of a prose poem, in short fragments spoken by Dad, the Boys and Crow by turns.
-Each has a tone very much their own.
-There are flashbacks and flashforwards, and the style switches between narrative, fairy tale, poetry and sound game, the latter mainly when Crow is speaking.
-Grief Is the Thing with Feathers is indeed in part a homage to the poetry of Ted Hughes.
+The story takes the form of a prose poem, in short fragments spoken by Dad, the Boys and Crow in turn.
+Each voice has a tone very much its own.
+There are flashbacks and flashforwards, and the style switches between narrative, fairy tale, poetry and sound play, with the mythic figure of Crow as an homage to the poetry of Ted Hughes.

 (c) photo Max Porter: Lucy Dickens.

 Max Porter (b.
-1981) studied art history but soon entered the book business, first as the manager of an independent book shop, which won him the 2009 Young Bookseller of the Year Award, and since 2012 as acquiring editor at Portobello and Granta Books.
+1981) studied art history but soon entered the book business as the manager of an independent bookshop, winning the 2009 Young Bookseller of the Year Award.
+He joined Granta and Portobello Books in 2012, where he has gone on to become Editorial Director.
 Grief Is the Thing with Feathers, published in English in 2015, is his debut.

 Saskia van der Lingen trained as a translator at the University of Amsterdam’s Instituut voor Vertaalwetenschap and has since built up an extensive track record as a translator of literature and art books.
-From 1993 to 2004 she was involved with the project that resulted in a new translation of the bible into Dutch, the Nieuwe Bijbelvertaling.
+From 1993 to 2004 she was part of the team that produced a new Dutch translation of the Bible.

 European Literature Prize

-This year the jury was made up of chair Anna Enquist, author Niña Weijers, booksellers Janna Navis (Dominicanen, Maastricht) and Lilian Zielstra (Godert Walter, Groningen), and translator Rob Gerritsen (ELP winner 2016).
+This year the jury was made up of Anna Enquist (chair), author Niña Weijers, booksellers Janna Navis (Dominicanen, Maastricht) and Lilian Zielstra (Godert Walter, Groningen), and translator Rob Gerritsen (ELP winner 2016).

 The seventh European Literature Prize, for the best European novel published in Dutch translation over the past year, will be presented to the author and translator on Thursday 2 November 2017.
 Previous winners were Marie NDiaye and translator Jeanne Holierhoek for Drie sterke vrouwen, Julian Barnes and translator Ronald Vlek for Alsof het voorbij is, Emmanuel Carrère and translators Katelijne De Vuyst and Katrien Vandenberghe for Limonov, Jérôme Ferrari and translators Jan Pieter van der Sterre and Reintje Ghoos for De preek over de val van Rome, Jenny Erpenbeck and translator Elly Schippers for Een handvol sneeuw, and Sandro Veronesi and translator Rob Gerritsen for Zeldzame aarden.

-The European Literature Prize is an initiative of the Dutch Foundation for Literature, academic-cultural centre SPUI25, weekly De Groene Amsterdammer and Athenaeum Booksellers.
-It is financed by the Dutch Foundation for Literature, the Lira Fund and the De Delancey and De la Hanty Foundation.
+The European Literature Prize is an initiative of the Dutch Foundation for Literature, academic-cultural centre SPUI25, current affairs magazine De Groene Amsterdammer and Athenaeum Booksellers.
+It is financed by the Dutch Foundation for Literature, the Lira Fund and the De Lancey and De La Hanty Foundation.